Isekai Izakaya "Nobu": Anime

 An anime adaptation of the light novel series was announced in November 2016.
 The original net animation (ONA) is produced by Sunrise under the title Isekai Izakaya ~Koto Aitheria no Izakaya Nobu~ (異世界居酒屋〜古都アイテーリアの居酒屋のぶ〜) and it premiered worldwide simultaneously on April 13, 2018, on different streaming services.
 Katsumi Ono directed the anime with scripts written by Shin Yoshida and character designs by Mariko Ito.
 The ending theme is "Prosit!" by musical trio Clammbon.
 Crunchyroll is streaming the series.

 Drama

-A drama adaptation started airing on WOWOW in May 2020.
+A drama adaptation aired on WOWOW between May and July 2020 for ten episodes.

-Season two will begin broadcasting on June 3, 2022 with another ten episodes.
+A second season was broadcast on WOWOW between May and July 2022 with another 10 episodes.

+A Third Season, titled "Isekai Izakaya 'Nobu' Season 3 ~Emperor and Princess of Oilia~" aired between January and March 2023 on WOWOW Prime and WOWOW 4K.
+As in the previous seasons Hiroshi Shinagawa served as the director and writer of the script, Rena Takeda and Ryohei Otani act as the leads in all three seasons.